 This course will be a combination of online learning and face-to-face instruction.
 The primary purpose of the American Red Cross Blended Lifeguarding course is to provide entry level lifeguard participants with the knowledge and skills to prevent, recognize and respond to aquatic emergencies and to provide professional-level care for breathing and cardiac emergencies, injuries and sudden illnesses until emergency medical services (EMS) personnel take over.
 This program offers a choice of Lifeguarding/First Aid/CPR/AED courses to meet the various training needs of a diverse audience.
 This course combines online learning with in-person skill sessions conducted by a Red Cross-certified instructor.
-Participants in blended learning courses acquire the same knowledge and skills as those in traditional classroom training courses.
+Participants in blended learning courses.
 Participants in the Lifeguarding program must be 15 years of age on or before the last scheduled session of the course.
 This class does require a prerequisite swim test that will take place the first two days of class.
+Fee: \$47-\$57